Categories

 There is no place to start but the color.
 Women Talking’s visual aesthetic is dominated by the most bizarre color grading that I’ve ever seen in a movie.
 Much of the film is desaturated into muddy browns and grays, but specific colors and objects retain a normal saturation.
 It’s like if the famous red-coat girl in Schindler’s List was every shot in the film.
 I never got used to it.
 It never looks normal.

 If it represents a coherent visual schema that enriches the film, I wasn’t able to detect it.
 My best guess is that director Sarah Polley, along with cinematographer Luc Montpellier, wanted to emphasize how suffocating the farm is, with only little bits of color to distract from the women’s awful lives.
-Certainly there are a few terrific shots that leverage this: a wide-open interior door is in frame, the visible exterior colorful, but everything else dreary and boxed in (or boxed out, as the case may be).
+Certainly there are a few terrific shots that leverage this: a wide-open interior door is in frame, the visible exterior colorful (classic Searchers shot), but everything else dreary and boxed in (or boxed out, as the case may be).
 But even when Polley is providing some excellent compositions, the visual style is a tough pill to swallow.
 If you are being generous, you might call the visual style “audacious”; if you are being less so, you’d probably stick with “gimmicky.”

 (If all of that sounds a quite ambivalent, I should warn you that will continue.
 I had a really hard time figuring out what to think of this film.
 It’s got a lot of good parts, a lot of bad parts.
 The bad parts are sometimes good, or at least interesting.
 The good parts are sometimes bad, or at least boring.